 Noise exposure prevention

 One of the most important factors causing an increase in hearing disorders among children is noise.

 Prof. Henryk Skarżyński, IFPiS director and chairman of the International Center of Hearing and Speech in Kajetany says:

-Few know, that after 20 minutes of long noisy break (that suppose to be a rest time!) children’s hearing needs 90 minutes of relative silence to return to its normal, physiological sensitivity.
-When speaking about noise impact on people, we usually have in mind risk of hearing impairment, but this is only one aspect of noise exposure.
-We forget that noise affect also work of different human organs and systems.
-Blood pressure changes, heart rate disorders, hyperactivity, neurosis, metabolism troubles are other noise effects.
+Few know, that after 20 minutes of long noisy breaks (that suppose to be rest time!) children’s hearing needs 90 minutes of relative silence to return to its normal, physiological sensitivity.
+When speaking about noise’s impact on people, we usually have in mind the risk of hearing impairment, but this is only one aspect of noise exposure.
+We forget that noise affects also the work of different human organs and systems.
+Blood pressure changes, heart rate disorders, hyperactivity, neurosis, and metabolism troubles are other noise effects.
 Thus noise prevention is so important.

 People should know how to avoid noise at their homes, schools, on their way to work or school, on leisure premises, etc. They should know how high the noise levels are in these places.